marmalade-sky/vigilant-memory/src/projects/01-portfolio.md

 mainImgAlt: My personal design portfolio as seen in a laptop.
 eyecatchImg: 01-portfolio-06.jpg
 description: "A fun, breezy, bespoke portfolio site created using Design Thinking principles, custom illustration and iconography, and built with Jamstack architecture to deliver a joyful, lightweight experience."
 quote: "I wanted a fun, breezy, beautful site that was lightweight and easy to maintain.
 It reflects who I am as a person and in the work that I do.
-Reaching out and connecting with the innate creativity in others is special.
+Reaching out and connecting with the creative spark in others is special.
 It's something that generic social hubs cannot provide.
-There is so much power and satisfaction online exploration.
-There is power in finding and consuming the content you want, rather than blindly relying on what is served to you via an often exploitative algorithm."
+There is so much power and satisfaction in online exploration.
+There's power in finding and consuming the content you want, rather than blindly relying on what is served to you via often exploitative algorithms."
 resources: [
   {
     type: xd,